-The NAV rate in September was 105.10, which gives an increase for the month of 0.54 (0.52%) It is a completely ok month, the fund is moving according to plan.
+NAV rate in September was 105.10, which gives an increase for the month of 0.54 (0.52%) It's a perfectly ok month, the fund is moving according to plan.

 It was a 30 day month so that makes a couple of basis points on NAV.
 Inflow of SEK 44 million, many thanks for that.